myak555/Not_So_Tiny_Not_So_Basic/Functions.md

 ## EEPROM - nonvolatile on-chip storage
 - EFORMAT						- *clears the EEPROM memory (with zeros)*
-- ELOAD							- *load the program in from EEPROM*
+- ELOAD							- *loads the program from EEPROM*
 - ESAVE							- *saves the current program to the EEPROM*
 - ELIST							- *prints out the EEProm contents*
 - ECHAIN						- *loads the program from EEProm and runs it*